 The National Motorists Association found that Florida issues the most moving violations in the US.
-So if a partly cloudy driving record requires you to get an SR-22 in the Sunshine State, you aren’t alone.
+So if a partly cloudy driving record requires you to get an SR-22 in the Florida, you aren’t alone.

 What’s commonly called SR-22 insurance is actually a document filed with Florida’s Department of Motor Vehicles by your insurance company.
 This document proves that you’re covered by the state’s minimum liability coverage, making you legal on the road.

 Getting and maintaining an SR-22 in Florida doesn’t have to be frightening.
 Compare your options for filing your SR-22 and getting the car insurance coverage you need.